-How do secured loans and payday loans work?
-Do you understand different loans?
+How do unsecured and secured loans work?
+Are payday loans secured or ?
 Read our post to find out which sort of loan is the best loan for you!

 Secured credit means you pledge an asset as collateral.
 The creditor can confiscate the asset should the customer default on the agreement.
 This type of credit is generally obtained over a longer period.